-The only problem with all these new options, however, is that two brand-new headsets - plus the pre-existing (and very good) HTC Vive Pro - could paralyze potential adopters of high-end VR.
+At the time, it was a one-two punch of premium VR news that has since reshaped the VR landscape.
+The only problem with all these new options, however, is that two brand-new headsets - plus the pre-existing (and very good) HTC Vive Pro - could paralyze potential adopters of VR.
+Which should you buy?

-If all this valuable VR hardware has you in a daze, allow us to clear up the confusion, call out the differences and generally compare the three best-performing headsets heading our way in 2019.
+But if you’re looking for a high-end VR experience and all of this valuable VR hardware has got you in a daze, allow us to clear up the confusion, call out the differences and generally compare three of the best-performing, PC-based virtual reality headsets you can buy right now.

-Here's how the HTC Vive Pro, Oculus Rift S and Vive Index are stacking up.
+Here's how the HTC Vive Pro, Oculus Rift S and Vive Index stack up.

 HTC Vive Pro